7feilee/zama-file-system/README.md

 - **Support file change by index (Insert/Delete/Update)**:

- Implement support for operations such as insertion, deletion, and updates of files at specific indices within the Merkle tree.
-This capability ensures that the tree can dynamically adjust its structure and hash values, similar to the operations performed by a Red-Black Tree.
-In this implementation, each leaf node represents a data block, while internal nodes store hash values computed from their children, ensuring data integrity and consistency throughout the tree.
+ Implement support for operations such as insertion, deletion, and updates of small files at specific indices within the Merkle tree.
+This capability ensures that the tree can dynamically adjust its structure and hash values, similar to the operations performed by a [Merkle Patricia Trie](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/#example-trie).

 - **Secure the Communication**: